pylint: disable=no-name-in-module

 [docs] def calc_minimum_grain_size(self, image: npt.NDArray) -> float: """ Calculate the minimum grain size in pixels squared.
 Very small objects are first removed via thresholding before calculating the below extreme.
 Parameters ---------- image : npt.NDArray 2-D Numpy image from which to calculate the minimum grain size.
 Returns ------- float Minimum grains size in pixels squared.
 If there are areas a value of -1 is returned. """ region_properties = self.get_region_properties(image) grain_areas = np.array([grain.area for grain in region_properties]) if len(grain_areas > 0): # Exclude small objects less than a given threshold first grain_areas = grain_areas[ grain_areas >= threshold(grain_areas, method="otsu", otsu_threshold_multiplier=1.0) ] self.minimum_grain_size = np.median(grain_areas) - ( 1.5 * (np.quantile(grain_areas, 0.75) - np.quantile(grain_areas, 0.25)) ) else: self.minimum_grain_size = -1

 [docs] def remove_noise(self, image: npt.NDArray, **kwargs) -> npt.NDArray: """ Remove noise which are objects smaller than the 'smallest_grain_size_nm2'.
 This ensures that the smallest objects ~1px are removed regardless of the size distribution of the grains.
 Parameters ---------- image : npt.NDArray 2-D Numpy array to be cleaned. **kwargs Arguments passed to 'skimage.morphology.remove_small_objects(**kwargs)'.
-Returns ------- npt.NDArray 2-D Numpy array of image with objects < smallest_grain_size_nm2 removed. """ LOGGER.info( f"[{self.filename}] : Removing noise (< {self.smallest_grain_size_nm2} nm^2" "{self.smallest_grain_size_nm2 / (self.pixel_to_nm_scaling**2):.2f} px^2)" ) return morphology.remove_small_objects( image, min_size=self.smallest_grain_size_nm2 / (self.pixel_to_nm_scaling**2), **kwargs )
+Returns ------- npt.NDArray 2-D Numpy array of image with objects < smallest_grain_size_nm2 removed. """ LOGGER.debug( f"[{self.filename}] : Removing noise (< {self.smallest_grain_size_nm2} nm^2" "{self.smallest_grain_size_nm2 / (self.pixel_to_nm_scaling**2):.2f} px^2)" ) return morphology.remove_small_objects( image, min_size=self.smallest_grain_size_nm2 / (self.pixel_to_nm_scaling**2), **kwargs )

 [docs] def remove_small_objects(self, image: np.array, **kwargs) -> npt.NDArray: """ Remove small objects from the input image.
 Threshold determined by the minimum grain size, in pixels squared, of the classes initialisation.
 Parameters ---------- image : np.array 2-D Numpy array to remove small objects from. **kwargs Arguments passed to 'skimage.morphology.remove_small_objects(**kwargs)'.
-Returns ------- npt.NDArray 2-D Numpy array of image with objects < minimumm_grain_size removed. """ # If self.minimum_grain_size is -1, then this means that # there were no grains to calculate the minimum grian size from. if self.minimum_grain_size != -1: small_objects_removed = morphology.remove_small_objects( image, min_size=self.minimum_grain_size, # minimum_grain_size is in pixels squared **kwargs, ) LOGGER.info( f"[{self.filename}] : Removed small objects (< \ {self.minimum_grain_size} px^2 / {self.minimum_grain_size / (self.pixel_to_nm_scaling)**2} nm^2)" ) return small_objects_removed > 0.0 return image
+Returns ------- npt.NDArray 2-D Numpy array of image with objects < minimumm_grain_size removed. """ # If self.minimum_grain_size is -1, then this means that # there were no grains to calculate the minimum grian size from. if self.minimum_grain_size != -1: small_objects_removed = morphology.remove_small_objects( image.astype(bool), min_size=self.minimum_grain_size, # minimum_grain_size is in pixels squared **kwargs, ) LOGGER.debug( f"[{self.filename}] : Removed small objects (< \ {self.minimum_grain_size} px^2 / {self.minimum_grain_size / (self.pixel_to_nm_scaling) ** 2} nm^2)" ) return small_objects_removed > 0.0 return image

 [docs] def remove_objects_too_small_to_process( self, image: npt.NDArray, minimum_size_px: int, minimum_bbox_size_px: int ) -> npt.NDArray[np.bool_]: """ Remove objects whose dimensions in pixels are too small to process.
 Parameters ---------- image : npt.NDArray 2-D Numpy array of image. minimum_size_px : int Minimum number of pixels for an object. minimum_bbox_size_px : int Limit for the minimum dimension of an object in pixels.
 Eg: 5 means the object's bounding box must be at least 5x5.
 Returns ------- npt.NDArray 2-D Numpy array of image with objects removed that are too small to process. """ labelled_image = label(image) region_properties = self.get_region_properties(labelled_image) for region in region_properties: # If the number of true pixels in the region is less than the minimum number of pixels, remove the region if region.area < minimum_size_px: labelled_image[labelled_image == region.label] = 0 bbox_width = region.bbox[2] - region.bbox[0] bbox_height = region.bbox[3] - region.bbox[1] # If the minimum dimension of the bounding box is less than the minimum dimension, remove the region if min(bbox_width, bbox_height) < minimum_bbox_size_px: labelled_image[labelled_image == region.label] = 0 return labelled_image.astype(bool)

 [docs] def area_thresholding(self, image: npt.NDArray, area_thresholds: tuple) -> npt.NDArray: """ Remove objects larger and smaller than the specified thresholds.
 Parameters ---------- image : npt.NDArray Image array where the background == 0 and grains are labelled as integers >0. area_thresholds : tuple List of area thresholds (in nanometres squared, not pixels squared), first is the lower limit for size, second is the upper.
-Returns ------- npt.NDArray Array with small and large objects removed. """ image_cp = image.copy() lower_size_limit, upper_size_limit = area_thresholds # if one value is None adjust for comparison if upper_size_limit is None: upper_size_limit = image.size * self.pixel_to_nm_scaling**2 if lower_size_limit is None: lower_size_limit = 0 # Get array of grain numbers (discounting zero) uniq = np.delete(np.unique(image), 0) grain_count = 0 LOGGER.info( f"[{self.filename}] : Area thresholding grains | Thresholds: L: {(lower_size_limit / self.pixel_to_nm_scaling**2):.2f}," f"U: {(upper_size_limit / self.pixel_to_nm_scaling**2):.2f} px^2, L: {lower_size_limit:.2f}, U: {upper_size_limit:.2f} nm^2." ) for grain_no in uniq: # Calculate grian area in nm^2 grain_area = np.sum(image_cp == grain_no) * (self.pixel_to_nm_scaling**2) # Compare area in nm^2 to area thresholds if grain_area > upper_size_limit or grain_area < lower_size_limit: image_cp[image_cp == grain_no] = 0 else: grain_count += 1 image_cp[image_cp == grain_no] = grain_count return image_cp
+Returns ------- npt.NDArray Array with small and large objects removed. """ image_cp = image.copy() lower_size_limit, upper_size_limit = area_thresholds # if one value is None adjust for comparison if upper_size_limit is None: upper_size_limit = image.size * self.pixel_to_nm_scaling**2 if lower_size_limit is None: lower_size_limit = 0 # Get array of grain numbers (discounting zero) uniq = np.delete(np.unique(image), 0) grain_count = 0 LOGGER.debug( f"[{self.filename}] : Area thresholding grains | Thresholds: L: {(lower_size_limit / self.pixel_to_nm_scaling**2):.2f}," f"U: {(upper_size_limit / self.pixel_to_nm_scaling**2):.2f} px^2, L: {lower_size_limit:.2f}, U: {upper_size_limit:.2f} nm^2." ) for grain_no in uniq: # Calculate grian area in nm^2 grain_area = np.sum(image_cp == grain_no) * (self.pixel_to_nm_scaling**2) # Compare area in nm^2 to area thresholds if grain_area > upper_size_limit or grain_area < lower_size_limit: image_cp[image_cp == grain_no] = 0 else: grain_count += 1 image_cp[image_cp == grain_no] = grain_count return image_cp

 [docs] def colour_regions(self, image: npt.NDArray, **kwargs) -> npt.NDArray: """ Colour the regions.
 Parameters ---------- image : npt.NDArray 2-D array of labelled regions to be coloured. **kwargs Arguments passed to 'skimage.color.label2rgb(**kwargs)'.
-Returns ------- np.array Numpy array of image with objects coloured. """ coloured_regions = label2rgb(image, **kwargs) LOGGER.info(f"[{self.filename}] : Coloured regions") return coloured_regions
+Returns ------- np.array Numpy array of image with objects coloured. """ coloured_regions = label2rgb(image, **kwargs) LOGGER.debug(f"[{self.filename}] : Coloured regions") return coloured_regions

 [docs] @staticmethod def get_region_properties(image: np.array, **kwargs) -> list: """ Extract the properties of each region.
 Parameters ---------- image : np.array Numpy array representing image. **kwargs : Arguments passed to 'skimage.measure.regionprops(**kwargs)'.
 Returns ------- list List of region property objects. """ return regionprops(image, **kwargs)